In this tutorial, we are going to understand the decision tree regression and implement it in Python

 dataset = pd.read_csv("Position_Salaries.csv")

-After executing this code, the dataset will be imported to our program.
-Let's have a look on that dataset:
+After executing this code, the dataset will be imported into our program.
+Let's have a look at that dataset:

 # Creating Feature Matrix and Dependent Variable Vector

 X = dataset.iloc[:, 1:2].values y = dataset.iloc[:, 2].values

 Now, we use DecisionTreeRegressor class from the Scikit-learn library and make an object of this class.
 Then we will fit the object to our dataset to make our model.

 # Fitting Decision Tree Regression to the dataset

 from sklearn.tree import DecisionTreeRegressor regressor = DecisionTreeRegressor(random_state = 0)

 Well, our model is ready!
 Let's test our model to know how it predicts an unknown value.

 y_pred = regressor.predict([[6.5]])

 We predict the result of 6.5 level salary.
 After executing the code, we get an output of $150k.
 To learn how closely our model predicted the value,